Sewage System Re-Inspection Program

 The report is to be submitted to C.C.
 Tatham & Associates by the owner no

-be sent by the Township to each property owner affected by the program.
+be sent by the Township to each property owner affected by the program in the current calendar year.

-The on-going septic re-inspection program is instrumental in
+The Sewage System Re-inspection Program is instrumental in

 protecting the quality of surface and groundwater in the Township of Tiny.
 The

 program also ensures that sewage system problems are continuously identified

 and remediated within the Township for the good of the community as a whole.
 We appreciate your cooperation with this proactive program.